MIbnEKhalid/mbkauthe/README.md

 ### CSRF Protection
 All POST routes are protected with CSRF tokens.
 CSRF tokens are automatically included in rendered forms.

-### Password Hashing
-Passwords are hashed using bcrypt with a secure salt.
-Set `EncryptedPassword: "true"` in `mbkautheVar` to enable.

 ### Secure Cookies
 - `httpOnly` flag prevents XSS attacks